Grace Communion International: Regional and local

 In the United States, denominational contact with local assemblies or local church home small group meetings, i.e., cell churches, is facilitated by district superintendents, each of which is responsible for a large number of churches in a geographical region (such as Florida or the Northeast) or in a specialized language group (such as Spanish-speaking congregations).

 Local churches are led by a senior pastor, pastoral leadership team (with one person designated as a congregational pastoral leader), each of which is supervised by a district pastoral leader.
 Some senior pastors are responsible for a single local church, but many are responsible for working in two or more churches.
 Salary compensation for the paid local church pastor, if available, is determined by the local church.

-Most local church groups retain the long-standing traditional policy of meeting in leased or rented facilities for meetings or services.
-The trend since 2000, however, has been to adopt a local church setting blending into the local milieu with headquarters retaining administrative oversight functions.
-As of 2005, the church established a new computer system of financial checks and balances for church budgets at the local level.
-Also, GCI now mandates a local Advisory Council, which includes a number of volunteer ministry leaders (some of whom are also called deacons), and often additional elders or assistant pastors.

 Finances

-The early Worldwide Church of God used a three-tithe system, under which members were expected to give a tithe or ten percent "of their increase", usually interpreted as a family's income.
+The early WCG used a three-tithe system, under which members were expected to give a tithe or 10% "of their increase", usually interpreted as a family's income.